 Protect your insulin from the heat – When traveling to hot climates, an insulin cooling case (like our BreezyPacks) can be crucial to keep your insulin from going bad.

 Learn the carb content of the local food.

 In case of emergency – Don’t panic, and have a look at our guide for dealing with emergencies while traveling with diabetes.

 This is a summary of the main points you should be thinking of, but we also have expanded articles explaining these points more profoundly, citing the sources where relevant and adding additional relevant information – We’ve linked to some of these above, but feel free to go through our blog and see what else we have to offer!

 We also have a handy checklist that you can use to make your preparations a breeze.

 You can click here for a printable pdf version of this checklist.

-In case you did not notice, this blog is on our company’s website, and I will mention our products where I think they may be relevant.
+In case you did not notice, this blog is on our company’s website, and we will mention our products where I think they may be relevant.

-Please do not take this to mean that this article is just filler text meant to promote our products: The information shared here has been collected through years of traveling, reading, and learning, and I will mention some alternatives to our products (including competing products) as well since you deserve objective, valuable information.
-I think people with diabetes can go and do anything they want – even if they have zero interest in our products. ;)
+Please do not take this to mean that this article is just filler text meant to promote our products: The information shared here has been collected through years of traveling, reading, and learning, and we will mention some alternatives to our products (including competing products) as well since you deserve objective, valuable information.
+We think people with diabetes can go and do anything they want – even if they have zero interest in our products. 😉

 Happy travels, and feel free to ask us anything you’d like in the comments!
 If you’ve found this article or any other on our site helpful – likes & shares are always appreciated.